 Chris Spratta is one of the best ice climbers I know and nails hard, so I knew I asked the right partner for long routes in the park.
 We tackled Iron Messiah (5.10) and Monkey Finger (5.12), and I couldn’t have asked for a better multi-pitch partner.

 On Monkey Finger, the crack through the roof was tiny.
-I worked my way through and before I could pull through it, I simply ran out of gas and popped off.
+I worked my way through and before I could pull through it, I simply ran out of gas.
 Chris called up to me, “Mountain Project said this is the crux pitch if you aid the Black Corner crack.”

 And then I felt something reboot inside of my brain as I reached for a red X4.
 I kept punching it until I made it to the world’s worst hanging belay.